 Deep Dive: Why does my Expensify Card Liability Account have a balance?

-If you’re using the Expensify Card with an accounting system that supports Auto-Reconciliation (QuickBooks Online, NetSuite, Intacct, Xero), your Expensify Card Liability Account balance should always be $0 in your accounting system.
+If you’re using the Expensify Card with an accounting system that supports Auto-Reconciliation (QuickBooks Online, NetSuite, Xero and Sage Intacct), your Expensify Card Liability Account balance should always be $0 in your accounting system.

 If you see that your Expensify Card Liability Account balance isn’t $0, then you’ll need to take action to return that balance to $0.
 Let’s talk through two reasons why that balance might not be $0, and how to fix it.